Oxen-AI/oxen-release/Indices.md

 +------+----------------------------------+-----------------------------------+
 ```

-You'll see that each schema has a hash that is generated from the combination of it's field names and data types.
+You'll see that each schema has a hash that is generated from the combination of its field names and data types.

 To see a more expanded view of a schema you can run the `schema show` subcommand.